 My reading vision was clear in 1994 when I started school and blurry by the time I finished two years later at age 37.

 Presbyopia, or so-called age-related farsightedness came on during nursing school, a stressful time in my life.
 I struggled with reading.
 Print became blurry and reading a strain, inducing eye fatigue, pain and headaches.
 I made an attempt at wearing reading glasses, but my eyes found them unbearably uncomfortable.

 Then in 2004 I was thankful to discover the book by Thomas R. Quackenbush, Relearning To See: Improve Your Eyesight Naturally!
 I first opened the pages while on a vacation and was introduced to the Bates Method of Natural Vision Improvement and the principles and habits of natural vision.
 What I learned and practiced during that vacation felt new, yet strangely familiar.
 Although I didn’t fully realize it at the time, I wasn’t really learning anything new.
 Rather than learning to see, I was re-learning to see!

 Three weeks later, I had an eye opening experience.
 While taking a walk on a sunny Spring morning, I noticed everything looked exceptionally vibrant and three dimensional.

 The sky appeared bluer, the grass greener and the many colored flowers brighter and more distinct.
-And everything looked perfectly clear!
+Everything looked perfectly clear!

 I hadn’t realized that even my distance vision had become blurry.
 At that moment I was seeing better than I could remember!

 When I returned from my walk, I immediately opened Relearning To See to page 371 and effortlessly read three paragraphs of 1.5 point type entitled “The Menace of Large Print”.
 The micro-print was clear and sharp, the ink jet-black, the paper around each letter glowed white as if illuminated.
 It took no effort.
 My mind was at ease.
 My eyes were completely relaxed.
 I could see perfectly fine!

-Exceptional visual clarity lasted three days, after which blurriness returned as I fell back into old familiar patterns of strain.
+Exceptional visual clarity lasted three days, after which blurriness returned as I fell back into my old familiar patterns of strain.
 Although disappointed at the time, I was also excited to know that improving eyesight naturally was actually possible!
 I had experienced it!